 Supervisors lacking the skills to be empathetic to working employee caregivers can receive bad press from employees that result in low morale and potential caregiver discrimination litigation.
 Many human resource professionals are not versed in family responsibilities discrimination which places managers and supervisors at risk of treating employees unfairly.
-Most of the workplace family responsibilities discriminations cases that end up in court relate to pregnancy and maternity leave, however, caregiver discrimination cases for elder care are increasing.
+Most workplace family responsibilities discrimination cases that end up in court relate to pregnancy and maternity leave.
+However, caregiver discrimination cases for elder care are increasing.

 The perception of a lack of caring by corporate leadership results in hesitation by employees to disclose caregiving responsibilities.
 Discomfort talking about caring for elders is a double-edged sword that makes it difficult for human resource managers to gain support from higher-level management to implement caregiver support programs.

 The Loss of High-Value Employees Can Be Offset by Digital Caregiver Support Programs

 Human resource budgets in many corporations are stretched.
-A lack of financial resources is often the reason that corporations report a lack of caregiver support programs.
+A lack of financial resources is often why corporations report a lack of caregiver support programs.
 In addition to working full-time, caregivers have a long list of things to do to care for elderly parents.

 The Harvard study confirms:

 Higher-titled managers and executives are affected by family caregiving.
 Employees in these positions report lower productivity and are more likely to leave positions.
 The costs of employees who feel forced to leave a job and reduced productivity create sizeable and hidden costs for many employers.

 When human resources departments investigate the costs of hiring, replacing lost productivity, and healthcare costs due to the poor health of one high-value employee feeling forced to leave a job, the value of offering digital caregiving support tools can be realized.